Trump says he has nearly $500 million in cash but doesn't want to use it to pay New York judgment - ExBulletin

 Trump says he has nearly $500 million in cash but doesn't want to use it to pay New York judgment

-Trump has tried to get a state appeals court to relieve him of the requirement to provide financial guarantees demonstrating he is getting what he paid for while he appeals the stunning verdict.
-He provided no documentation for his cash claim, and his lawyers suggested it was not possible to tie up so much money on bond while keeping his businesses operating and meeting other obligations .
+The former president has been trying to get a court to exempt him from having to provide financial guarantees showing he is getting what he paid for while he appeals the stunning verdict.
+He provided no documentation for his cash claim, and Trump's lawyers suggested it was not possible to tie up so much money on bail while keeping his businesses operating and meeting strict standards. other obligations.

 As recently as Thursday, Trump's lawyers reiterated in court that they were having difficulty obtaining a bond covering the judgment because underwriters insisted on cash, stocks or other liquid assets instead of real estate. as a guarantee.
 More than 30 bail bond companies rejected their requests, they said.

-Trump's lawyers asked the state's intermediate appeals court to overturn an earlier ruling requiring him to post bail covering the full amount to stop the execution.
-New York Attorney General Letitia James opposed Trump's request, urging the appeals court to demand the full amount to ensure the state can easily access the money if the verdict is upheld.
+Trump's lawyers asked the state's intermediate appeals court to overturn an earlier ruling requiring him to post bail covering the full amount in order to stay the execution.
+New York Attorney General Letitia James fought Trump's request, urging the appeals court to demand the full amount to ensure the state can easily access the money if the verdict is upheld.

+READ MORE: Key questions as Trump nears deadline to pay $454 million fraud fine

-To get bail, Trump's lawyers said he would likely have to post 120% of the judgment, or more than $557 million.
+To get bail, Trump's lawyers said he would likely have to pay 120% of the judgment, or more than $557 million.
 The court of appeal has not yet ruled.

-I will fight all the way to the United States Supreme Court if necessary, Trump told Fox News Channel on Friday.
-Mischaracterizing the law, he added: They can't take away your property until you've had a chance to appeal.

-Since the fraud case was tried in state court, Trump would likely first have to exhaust the state appeals process or ask a federal court to take up the case, which is rare, to have even a chance to take his fight to the Supreme Court of the United States.
-A litigant who loses in a federal appeals court or in a New York state high court, called the Court of Appeals, can then file a petition for a writ of certiorari, which is a document asking the Supreme Court to re-examine the case.

 Thanks to my hard work, talent and luck, I currently have almost five hundred million dollars in cash, he wrote in capital letters, adding that he planned to use a substantial sum of it for his presidential campaign.

-Trump, a Republican, never suggested he would contribute to his own 2024 campaign and sought contributions from outside donors well before he left the White House.
+Trump has never suggested he would contribute to his own 2024 campaign and has been seeking contributions from outside donors since before he left the White House.
 When he ran in 2016, Trump repeatedly claimed he was self-funding his campaign, even though he relied on donor funds.

 I don't need anyone's money, he said in his announcement speech in 2015.
 I use my own money.
 I don't use lobbyists or donors.
 I do not care.
 I'm really rich.